Siege of Mount Hiei: Aftermath

-On the Enryakuji side, Seikakuin Gosei and others were able to escape and asked Takeda Shingen for asylum.
-Shingen attempted to protect them and rebuild Enryakuji Temple, but died of illness in the 1573.
+On the Enryaku-ji side, Seikakuin Gosei and others were able to escape and asked Takeda Shingen for asylum.
+Shingen attempted to protect them and rebuild the temple, but died of illness in May, 1573.
 According to the record of Hiyoshi Taisha Shrine in June 1579, the Emperor Ogimachi issued a statement to revive the Hyakuhachi shrine, but Nobunaga suppressed the revival and the revival movement was stopped.

 After that, in 1582, Nobunaga committed seppuku in the Honnoji Incident, and Mitsuhide was lost in the Battle of Yamazaki, and the surviving monks began to return to the mountain one after another.

-Only one minor building survived the siege, the Ruri-dō (るり堂, "Lapis Lazuli Hall"), which is located down a long, unmarked path from the Sai-tō complex.
+Only one minor building survived the siege, the Ruri-dō (瑠璃堂, "Lapis Lazuli Hall"), which is located down a long, unmarked path from the Sai-tō complex.
 The structure dates originally to the 13th century and was repaired twice in the 20th century.
 Reconstruction of Enryaku-ji commenced not long after the death of Oda Nobunaga and his successor Toyotomi Hideyoshi, but never regained its former size.

-Archaeological excavation of Enryakuji Temple
+Archaeological excavation of Enryaku-ji

-In the latter half of the 20th century, excavations were conducted intermittently due to the reconstruction of the area and the construction of the Oku-Hiei Driveway, and an archaeological reexamination of the burning of Mt.
-Hiei was carried out.
+In the latter half of the 20th century, excavations were conducted intermittently due to the reconstruction of the area and the construction of the Oku-Hiei Driveway, and an archaeological reexamination of the burning of Mount Hiei was carried out.

 According to archaeologist Yasuaki Kaneyasu, the only buildings that can be clearly pointed out to be burnt down by Nobunaga's burning are the Nemoto Nakado and the Grand Lecture Hall.
 He points out that most of the other buildings were abolished before the burning.
 As for the relics, the relics of the Heian period are prominent.
 The excavation sites were not surveyed over the entire mountain of Mt.
 Hiei, but were limited to the East Pagoda, West Pagoda, and Yokogawa, but the number of temples located on Mt.
 Hiei at the time of burning was limited.
 Since there are few relics from the 16th century, it is clear many of the monks went down to the area around Sakamoto, as described in the Enryakuji Diary.
 Therefore, the 500 temples and shrines described "Tokitsugu Yamashina" and "Diary on the Hot Spring" that were all turned into ashes, and 3000 monks and men were beheaded one by one, are likely greatly exaggerated.
 The theory that the entire mountain became a sea of fire, arson was intermittently carried out by September 15, and genocide was carried out points out that it may be overstated.

 Kaneyasu concluded that "the time has come to reconstruct the historical view of the Warring States period, including the character of Oda Nobunaga".